-Montenegro: TERNA starts the construction of submarine power cable despite all issues3.
-February 2015. / SEE Energy News
+Montenegro: TERNA starts the construction of submarine power cable despite all issues, SEE Energy News

 The construction of the submarine cable from Peskara to Tivat, as announced by the Montenegrin media, should have started a few days ago.
 The preparation of the construction site for the cable has been done, as well as for the converter and substation at the beach Vilađo Alcione, near the point where the small river Foso Valelunga merges with the Adriatic Sea.